Non-abelian Hodge correspondence over singular K\"ahler spaces: Introduction

-for some K\"ahler forms $\w_0,\cdots,\w_{n-2}$. \item $\mathrm{LSys}_{X_{\reg}}$: local systems of rank $r$ on $X$. \end{itemize} Analogously, we can define the categories $\mathrm{pHiggs}_{X_{\reg}}$ and $\mathrm{sLSys}_{X_{\reg}}$ for polystable reflexive Higgs sheaves satisfying \eqref{equa-vanishingcondition} and semisimple local systems. \end{definition}
+for some K\"ahler forms $\w_0,\cdots,\w_{n-2}$. \item $\mathrm{LSys}_{X_{\reg}}$: local systems of rank $r$ on $X_\reg$. \end{itemize} Analogously, we can define the categories $\mathrm{pHiggs}_{X_{\reg}}$ and $\mathrm{sLSys}_{X_{\reg}}$ for polystable reflexive Higgs sheaves satisfying \eqref{equa-vanishingcondition} and semisimple local systems. \end{definition}

 \begin{remark} Our definitions employ the orbifold Chern classes, denoted $\widehat{\mathrm{ch}}_1$ and $\widehat{\mathrm{ch}}_2$, which coincide with $\mathbb{Q}$-Chern classes upon intersection with ample divisors.
-In particular, the definition of $\mathrm{Higgs}_{X_\reg}$ coincides with \cite{GKPT20} when $[\w_0],\cdots,[\w_{n-2}]$ are ample.
-We refer to \cite[Section 2]{ou25} for an introduction of the precise definitions of orbifold Chern classes. \end{remark}
+In particular, the definition of $\mathrm{Higgs}_{X_\reg}$ coincides with that in \cite{GKPT20} when $[\w_0],\cdots,[\w_{n-2}]$ are ample.
+We refer to \cite[Section 2]{ou25} for the definitions of orbifold Chern classes (see also \cite[Section 5]{GP25}). \end{remark}

-The second main result of this paper is establishing the non-abelian Hodge correspondence over the regular loci of compact K\"ahler klt spaces.
+The second main result of this paper establishes the non-abelian Hodge correspondence for the regular loci of compact K\"ahler klt spaces.

 \begin{theorem} Let $X$ be a compact K\"ahler klt space.
 There exists a one-to-one correspondence